hanydief/deep-learning-challenge/README.md

 - Data Preprocessing

   - What variable(s) are the target(s) for your model?

     Our target is the "y" which is the "IS_SUCCESSFUL" column

   - What variable(s) are the features for your model?

     Our features is the "X" which is everything but the "IS_SUCCESSFUL" column
     as: "APPLICATION_TYPE" , "AFFILIATION", "CLASSIFICATION", "USE_CASE", "ORGANIZATION", "STATUS", "INCOME_AMT", "SPECIAL_CONSIDERATIONS", "ASK_AMT"

   - What variable(s) should be removed from the input data because they are neither targets nor features?

-    "EIN & "NAME" was removed from variables, since they are neither targets nor features.
+    "EIN & "NAME" were removed from variables, since they are neither targets nor features.

 - Compiling, Training, and Evaluating the Model

   - How many neurons, layers, and activation functions did you select for your neural network model, and why?

     I had 3 tries trying to get to best & higest accuracy

     - 1st try: 2 hidden layers & an outer layer, layer 1: 10 neurons, tanh activation, layer 2: 20 neurons, sigmoid activations, and Outer layer: 1 unit, sigmoid activation & adam optimizers for complier.